grand-prix-stats/grand-prix-stats.github.io/index.md

 ---

 Welcome to Grand Prix Stats.
 This website is programmatically generated from Formula 1® race results.
-All statistics and lists of data will be automatically updated after each race.
+All statistics and lists of data are automatically updated after each race weekend.

 ### Formula 1® Statistics